 We believe that expedition vessels are the way to go due to that fact that smaller vessels are notorious for creating much more stress on their islands and their designated visitor sites by a.) arriving in larger numbers (and therefore dropping multiple anchors in one visitor site) and b.) typically not having their own water containment and/or treatment plants aboard (which means they have to bring in the former from the mainland and the latter needs to be unloaded/shipped out).
 The importance of expedition vessels is heightened by their very nature – they are often times more energy efficient and environmentally sophisticated vessels.

-What’s more is that there’s several downsides to smaller vessels in general, one of the biggest of which is that they aren’t required to have career officers aboard, mastering the vessel.
-Another glaring flaw is the fact that, unlike the Santa Cruz II Galapagos cruise, smaller vessels/yachts in Galapagos don’t typically have an on board Medical Officer(s) that can assist their guests in the event that they suffer a small misstep or minor injury.
+What’s more is that there are several downsides to smaller vessels in general, one of the biggest of which is that they aren’t required to have career officers aboard, mastering the vessel.
+Another glaring flaw is the fact that, unlike the Santa Cruz II Galapagos cruise, smaller vessels/yachts in Galapagos don’t typically have an onboard Medical Officer(s) that can assist their guests in the event that they suffer a small misstep or minor injury.

 Overall, the moral of the story in the Galapagos Islands, which are an unbelievably unique and special place that is worth protecting, is that it is a much better option if operations throughout the archipelago consolidate and remove their smaller fleet of yachts and come together to produce these small expedition ships that offer a better overall experience and a more environmentally-conscious excursion throughout the archipelago.